MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Denmark/ui-extensions-oioubl.md

 The OIOUBL extension in [!INCLUDE[d365fin](../../includes/d365fin_md.md)] makes it easy to generate these XML documents for posted sales and service invoices, credit memos, and issued reminders (which include finance charge memos).

 The current requirements for sending electronic invoices are based on UBL version 2.0 standard.
-For more information, see the https://aka.ms/OasisUblSite web site.
+For more information, see the [https://aka.ms/OasisUblSite](https://aka.ms/OasisUblSite) web site.

-For more information about OIOUBL in general, see the website for [Online OIOUBL Documentation](https://www.oioubl.info), and the [Frequently Asked Questions](https://digst.dk/it-loesninger/nemhandel/anvendelse/send-en-e-faktura/spoergsmaal-og-svar/) page on the Digitaliseringsstyrelsen website.
+For more information about OIOUBL in general, see the website for [Online OIOUBL Documentation](http://www.oioubl.info/classes/da/index.html), and the [Digitaliseringsstyrelsen](https://digst.dk/) website.

 ## Getting Started with the OIOUBL Extension
 By default, the OIOUBL extension is installed in [!INCLUDE[d365fin](../../includes/d365fin_md.md)].
 However, there are a few things to do before you can use the extension:

 * Set up payment methods, payment terms, and item charges.
-* Set up customers for OIOUBL by specifying an account code, the OILUBL profile to use to exchange documents, and the customer's Geographic Location Number (GLN).
+* Set up customers for OIOUBL by specifying an account code, the OIOUBL profile to use to exchange documents, and the customer's Geographic Location Number (GLN).

 For more information, see [Set Up the OIOUBL Extension](how-to-set-up-oioubl.md).

 ## See Also

 [Denmark Local Functionality](denmark-local-functionality.md)
 [Set Up the OIOUBL Extension](how-to-set-up-oioubl.md)
 [Create Electronic Documents in an OIOUBL Format](how-to-create-electronic-documents-by-using-oioubl.md)